 It aims to advance ideas for best practices in the laboratory and clinic for tackling the origins and management of this very common and overlapping symptom in many chronic diseases, which affects patients’ quality of life and impacts their participation in society and work.

-- Thys van der Molen, Professor of Primary Care Respiratory Medicine, University Medical Center Groningen – How is fatigue related to other symptoms and comorbidities?
+- Janwillem Kocks, General Practice, Assistant Professor of Respiratory Medicine, University Medical Center Groningen – How is fatigue related to other symptoms and comorbidities? (pdf)

-- Jos van der Meer, Professor and chairman of the Department of Internal Medicine at Radboud University Medical Centre in Nijmegen – Chronic fatigue syndrome, lessons for fatigue in chronic diseases
+- Jos van der Meer, Emeritus Professor of the Department of Internal Medicine at Radboud University Medical Centre in Nijmegen – Chronic fatigue syndrome, lessons for fatigue in chronic diseases (pdf)

 The panel discussion will be moderated by: